celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 2. The set contract admin address is the same as the deployer/signer address.

-We get the signer address from the ‘signer.address’ property and use the ‘getAdminAddress()’ from our smart contract to return the set admin contract address.
-We then compare the two to verify that these are the same using the ‘assert.equal()’ function.
+We get the signer address from the `signer.address` property and use the `getAdminAddress()` from our smart contract to return the set admin contract address.
+We then compare the two to verify that these are the same using the `assert.equal()` function.

-Do not forget to stringify the returned admin address data so that JavaScript can understand the data from the chain as shown in the assert function using, adminAddress.toString();
+Do not forget to stringify the returned admin address data so that JavaScript can understand the data from the chain as shown in the assert function using, `adminAddress.toString();`

 **Running tests**

-Tests are conventionally run from top to bottom using the ‘npx hardhat test’ command.
+Tests are conventionally run from top to bottom using the `npx hardhat test` command.
 This will execute and run all tests giving pass or fail according to the required logic.
-But most of the time we may want to run specific test functions individually, and this is done using the ‘--grep "Test description’.
-In the grep quotes, we can pass the test description from the ‘it()’ function or the function name in the ‘describe()’ function.
+But most of the time we may want to run specific test functions individually, and this is done using the `--grep "Test description`.
+In the grep quotes, we can pass the test description from the `it()` function or the function name in the `describe()` function.
 This will execute all the tests corresponding to the information accordingly.

 In your terminal you run;